Emmanuelle Guyon, the mirror of your emotions

 Japanese Nishikigoi earrings in silver.
 Nishikigoi means "colorful carp"

-The Koi carp holds a special place in Japanese culture, far beyond the ponds where it is often raised.
-It is frequently depicted in art, whether on prints and paintings, textiles, fans, or other crafts.
+The koi fish holds a prominent place in Japanese culture, far beyond the ponds where it is often raised.
+It is frequently depicted in art, including prints, paintings, textiles, fans, and other craft objects.

-The first mentions of the Koi carp date back to the 5th century BC, when it is said to have been brought to the Niigata province from breeding grounds in China and Korea.
-Since then, this majestic animal has become a symbol of strength, perseverance, and success in Japanese culture.
+The earliest references to koi date back to the 5th century BC when they were believed to have been brought to Niigata Province from breeding farms in China and Korea.
+Since then, this majestic fish has become a symbol of strength, perseverance, and success in Japanese culture.

-The Koi carp can reach 1 meter in length and weigh up to 15 kilograms.
-It has an average life expectancy of about 20 years, but some have been known to live up to 70 years, making it a long-term pet for those fortunate enough to welcome it into their garden or pond.
+Koi can grow up to 1 meter in length and weigh up to 15 kilograms.
+They have an average lifespan of around 20 years, but some can live up to 70 years, making them a long-term companion for those fortunate enough to keep them in their garden or pond.

-In Japanese culture, the Koi carp is often associated with success and prosperity, making it a symbol of luck and happiness.
-This is why tradition dictates that cards with a Koi carp be given to students to bring them luck during exams.
-This tradition dates back to the Edo period, when students used cards to encourage each other during exams.
+Japanese koi primarily symbolize strength, bravery, and perseverance, as demonstrated by their ability to swim upstream against strong currents and waterfalls in Japan.
+Additionally, koi also represent success, peace, serenity, love, and masculinity.
+In Japanese culture, koi are often associated with achievement and prosperity, making them symbols of luck and happiness.
+This is why tradition holds that koi-themed cards are given to students to wish them good luck during exams.
+This tradition dates back to the Edo period when students used these cards to encourage one another during examinations.

 japanese koi carp ring